 - Chunky Black Bean and Corn Salsa

 Hope you love these buffalo chicken mini stuffed peppers as much as we do!

 Easy Buffalo Chicken Dip Mini Stuffed Peppers

 - 18 to 20 mini peppers , cut in half, seeds & ribs removed

-- 250 gram package light cream cheese , softened (about a 250 gram package)
+- 8 ounces light cream cheese , softened (about a 250 gram package)

-- ⅓ cup buffalo hot sauce (your favourite, plus more for garnish)
+- ⅓ cup buffalo hot sauce (your favourite, plus more for garnish if you like)